VAkarsh20/CS410CourseProject/server/README.md

 ### Setup

 Running this server requires two data files: `imdb.db` and `wikipedia.p`.
 See the [README.md](https://github.com/VAkarsh20/CS410CourseProject/blob/main/database/README.md) from the database folder, which includes download links for these files.
 Place these files in the same directory as `app.py`, or specify their exact path by changing the constants at the top of `app.py`.
-Dummy versions of the above endpoints (`/dummy_movie` and `/dummy_similar`) are provided which don't require the database files and return static results can be used for testing purposes.
+Dummy versions of the above endpoints (`/dummy_movie` and `/dummy_similar`) for testing purposes are provided which don't require the database files and return static results.

 Once the data files have been acquired, running the server is rather simple, provided Python >=3.6 is installed.